Harshitaggarwal4/DeMosser-Hackathon/README.md

 # DeMosser-Hackathon
-De Mosses a given c code
+De Mosses a given C code

 ## INSTALLATION AND USAGE PROCEDURE
 1. Download the zip, and extract the folder.